MacavityT/REF-VLM/README.md

 ---
 This repository contains the **official implementation** and **dataset** of the following paper:

-> **Unified Instruction Tuning for Extensible Open-Ended Visual Decoding**<br>
+> **REF-VLM: Triplet-Based Referring Paradigm for Unified Visual Decoding**<br>
 >
 > **Abstract:** *Multimodal Large Language Models (MLLMs) demonstrate robust zero-shot capabilities across diverse vision-language tasks after training on mega-scale datasets.
 However, dense prediction tasks, such as semantic segmentation and keypoint detection, pose significant challenges for MLLMs when represented solely as text outputs.
-These challenges often necessitate task-specific visual decoders, leading to the underutilization of MLLMs' multi-task potential.
-In this work, we propose VT-PLUG, a novel framework that leverages modular visual components as extensible plugins for a variety of visual tasks.
-During the joint training of vision-language tasks with varying prediction densities, we propose a Visual Decoding Chain-of-Thought (VD-CoT) mechanism to improve response accuracy, prevent task conflicts, and provide extensibility for unknown visual decoding tasks.
-VD-CoT requires the MLLM to predict the current task's recognition entities, decoding unit type, and other specific details.
-Additionally, we construct Visual-Task Instruction Following Dataset (VT-Instruct), a large-scale multi-task dataset containing over 100 million multimodal dialogue samples across 25 task types.
+Simultaneously, current MLLMs utilizing latent embeddings for visual task decoding generally demonstrate limited adaptability to both multi-task learning and multi-granularity scenarios.
+In this work, we present REF-VLM, an end-to-end framework for unified training of various visual decoding tasks.
+To address complex visual decoding scenarios, we introduce the Triplet-Based Referring Paradigm (TRP), which explicitly decouples three critical dimensions in visual decoding tasks through a triplet structure: concepts, decoding types, and targets.
+TRP employs symbolic delimiters to enforce structured representation learning, enhancing the parsability and interpretability of model outputs.
+Additionally, we construct Visual-Task Instruction Following Dataset (VTInstruct), a large-scale multi-task dataset containing over 100 million multimodal dialogue samples across 25 task types.
 Beyond text inputs and outputs, VT-Instruct incorporates various visual prompts such as point, box, scribble, and mask, and generates outputs composed of text and visual units like box, keypoint, depth and mask.
-The combination of different visual prompts and visual units generates a wide variety of task types, expanding the applicability of VT-PLUG significantly.
-Both qualitative and quantitative experiments demonstrate that our VT-PLUG outperforms other MLLMs across a variety of standard benchmarks.*
+The combination of different visual prompts and visual units generates a wide variety of task types, expanding the applicability of REF-VLM significantly.
+Both qualitative and quantitative experiments demonstrate that our REF-VLM outperforms other MLLMs across a variety of standard benchmarks.
+The code, dataset, and demo available at https://github.com/MacavityT/REF-VLM.*

 ## Todo